-- The test was conducted between 25th August to 18th September 2023. - The product was configured according to its vendor's recommendations. - Targeted attacks were selected and verified by SE Labs. - Malicious and legitimate data was provided to partner organisations once the test was complete. - SE Labs conducted this endpoint security testing on physical PCs, not virtual machines.
+- The test was conducted between 30th September and 31st October 2024. - All products were configured according to each vendor's recommendations, when such recommendations were provided. - Targeted attacks were selected and verified by SE Labs. - Malicious emails, URLs, attachments and legitimate messages were independently located and verified by SE Labs. - Malicious and legitimate data was provided to partner organisations once the test was complete.